 II.
 Eligible UCC Psychology Primary Supervisors

 You will have 2 primary supervisors during the internship year; the first supervision period is from August until December, and the second is from January through July.
-Eligible UCC supervisors for Fall 2022, in alphabetical order, are:
+Current eligible UCC psychologist supervisors, in alphabetical order, are: